rdaland/naturalperm/WRITEUP2.md

 13 = (1 \cdot 2^3) + (1 \cdot 2^2) + (0 \cdot 2^1) + (1 \cdot 2^0)
 ```

-The general idea behind the **b**inary **enc**oding ($benc$) is to identify the integer (e.g. $13$) with the sequence of coefficients (aka bits).
+The general idea behind the **b**inary **enc**oding (`benc`) is to identify the integer (e.g. $13$) with the sequence of coefficients (aka bits).
 The corresponding binary decoder simply maps the digit sequence back into an integer.
 This is a highly familiar mapping, familiar to most programmers and mathematicians alike.

 There are two technical matter to attend to.
 The first is uniqueness.
 Under standard implementations, the binary encoding/decoding is not unique.
 For example, the string $\langle 1110 \rangle$ corresponds to the natural number $13$ as shown above — but so do $\langle 01110 \rangle$ and $\langle 001110 \rangle$.
 Things will go more smoothly if we can guarantee invertibility.
 And this is very simple to achieve by requiring the encoding to map onto $\mathbb{B}$, rather than into $\Sigma^{*}$.
 Put another way, the restriction to canonical binary strings is a convenience that makes it easier to guarantee invertibility.
 In the next section, we discuss the other technical issue — significance.